List of Billboard number-one singles from 1950 to 1958

-This article is about the US number-one songs chart from 1950–1958.

 Billboard number-one singles charts preceding the Billboard Hot 100 were updated weekly by Billboard magazine and the leading indicator of popular music for the American music industry since 1940 and until the Billboard Hot 100 chart was established in 1958.

 Before the Billboard Hot 100 chart was established in August 1958, Billboard used to publish several weekly charts.
-Throughout most of the 1950s, the magazine published the following three charts to measure a song's popularity:
+Throughout most of the 1950s, the magazine published the following charts to measure a song's popularity:

-Best Sellers in Stores – ranked the biggest selling singles in retail stores, as reported by merchants surveyed throughout the country.